WHATEVER HAPPENED TO YELLOW BIKE?

 MY DREAM BIKE

-When I was much younger, in the very early 1970s, I tried to build a 1964 Triumph TR6 bobber that I had bought in my junior year of high school into a cafe racer with almost no money.
-I managed to make a pretty good go of it, trading labor a tank & seat/rear fender-combo off a Dunstall Norton.
+When I was much younger, in the very early 1970s, I tried to build a 1964 Triumph TR6 bobber that I had bought in my sophomore year of high school into a cafe racer with almost no money.
+I managed to make a pretty good go of it, trading labor for a tank & seat/rear fender-combo off a Dunstall Norton.
 I grafted it to my Triumph frame.
-In an earlier attempt to chop the bike, I had ditched the original oil tank so I had the legendary Van Tekelt Bros. of Van Tek Racing Frame do the backbone in 2X4 box tubing & made my own oil-in-frame.
+In an earlier attempt to chop the bike, I had ditched the original oil tank so I had the legendary Van Tekelt Bros. of Van Tek Racing Frames do the backbone in 2X4 box tubing & made my own oil-in-frame.
 I don't remember how much it cost me to have these farmer-artisans who built world class racing frames to modify my frame, but it couldn't have been much, because I didn't have much.
-It looked pretty nice considering I didn't have any money to buy all new bits, but I was still running the stock SLS brakes F&R. It never ran for long.
-I finally sold it as a non-running project in about 1981, after 11 years with the beast.
+It looked pretty nice considering I didn't have any money to buy all new bits, but I was still running the stock '64 SLS drum brakes front and back.
+I did get it running, but it never ran for long.
+I finally sold it as a non-running project in about 1981.
 But I swore that someday I'd build another, someday when I had the money to do it right, do it just the way I wanted to do it, the way I saw it in my mind's eye.

 TEARDOWN NUMBER ONE

 After a couple of short rides, I took it all apart except for splitting the cases.
-The bike had about 9000 miles on it & as it turned out (as I would find out later at a show) it was a very early 1973.
+The Yellow Bike had about 9000 miles on it & as it turned out (as I would find out later at a show) it was a very early 1973.
 In fact, according to an "expert" who approached me at the Clubman All British Weekend in San Jose one year that based on my engine number, it was the 14th 750 twin ever produced!
 So, it had the earlier 1973 displacement of 724cc (75mm bore), which was soon after punched out to 76mm for 744cc.
 They'd also shortened the barrels from 8 fins to 7 in order to clear the tight-fitting frame.
 The resulting shorter conrods made caused greater wear on the front & rear skirts of the pistons & mine had worn themselves quite loose in 9000 miles.
+They would ring like a cowbell at an idle.
 But the bottom end was tight.

 PARTS & MACHINING BY RABERS